-At Stevens and Carter we will guide you through the selling process to maximise the chances of making a quick and successful sale at your asking price.
+At Stevens and Carter, we will guide you through the selling process to maximise the chances of making a quick and successful sale at the best possible price.

-Our staff will be on hand to photograph the property and compile a brochure detailing the specifications of the property.
+We will have the property photographed by a professional photographer and then compile a brochure detailing the specifications of the property.

 We will arrange for a clearly visible board to be erected outside the property and details of the sale will be distributed via SMS and email to our extensive database of house hunters.

-When instructing a solicitor, choose one that you feel comfortable talking too, as this person will be your main source of update in the conveyance period, right up until completion.
+When instructing a solicitor/conveyancer, choose one that you feel comfortable talking to, as this person will be your main source of updates in the conveyance period, right up until completion.

-Through Stevens and Carter Conveyancing we are pleased to recommend a solicitor for you we know will provide a good quality service.
+Through Stevens and Carter we are pleased to recommend a solicitor/Conveyancer for you that we know will provide a good quality service.

-On a sale, they will request the deeds to your property from their place of safe keeping, and prepare draft contracts to send to your purchasers solicitors.
-They will also issue fixtures and fittings forms and Leasehold information where required in order that enquiries from purchasers solicitors can be answered correctly.
+On a sale, they will request the deeds to your property from their place of safekeeping (this is generally done online unless the property is unregistered which means there needs to be a hard copy) and prepare draft contracts to send to your purchaser’s solicitors.
+They will also issue fixtures and fittings forms (and Leasehold information where required) in order that enquiries from purchasers’ solicitors/conveyancers can be answered correctly.

-We will of course be closely monitoring the sale of your property, however, any information we receive will be 'third hand' from your solicitor, so in the first instance, seek an accurate update from your solicitor.
+We will of course be closely monitoring the sale of your property, however, any information we receive will be ‘third hand’ from your solicitor/conveyancer, so in the first instance, seek an accurate update from them before contacting us.

 It is imperative you submit your mortgage application as soon as possible to avoid delays.
-We are pleased to provide specialist mortgage advise through local independent brokers.
+We are pleased to provide specialist mortgage advice through local independent brokers.

 When the mortgage company has approved the initial mortgage application, they will instruct the services of a Chartered Surveyor to ascertain the condition and value of the property.

-On most occasions, the Building Society will contact ourselves for access to the sold or purchased property, and we will arrange for them to inspect the property.
+On most occasions, the Building Society will contact us for access to the sold or purchased property, and we will arrange for them to inspect the property.

-Following Survey, on the majority of older properties regardless of general condition, specialist reports maybe requested by the surveyor.
-These may include: Timber and Damp Reports, Electrical Reports, Roof Report, Drainage Report, Structural Survey, Sulphate Report, Tree Reports, Gas Check.
+Following Survey, on the majority of older properties regardless of general condition, specialist reports may be requested by the surveyor.
+These may include Timber and Damp Reports, Electrical Reports, Roof Report, Drainage Report, Structural Survey, Sulphate Report, Tree Reports, and Gas Check.

 Once the survey has been returned to the Building Society and all credit checking and referencing confirmed as satisfactory a formal Mortgage Offer will be issued.
 This will be sent to the mortgage purchaser and to their solicitors.

-Once the solicitors have received all the information they require prior to exchange of contracts, both sellers and purchasers will be asked to attend the solicitor's office to sign the contract in readiness for the exchange.
+Once the solicitors/conveyancers have received all the information they require prior to the exchange of contracts, both sellers and purchasers are generally asked to attend their respective solicitor’s/conveyancer’s office to sign the contract in readiness for the exchange.

-Once all parties in the chain have signed the contract, mortgage offers have been received, replies to enquires answered, local searches received and deposit monies cleared the solicitors will instruct a formal exchange of contracts.
+Once all parties in the chain have signed the contract, mortgage offers have been received, replies to enquires answered, local searches received, and deposit monies cleared the solicitors/conveyancers will instruct a formal exchange of contracts.

-All purchasers should discuss with their solicitor the completion date who in turn will liaise with the other solicitors to agree it.
+All purchasers should discuss with their solicitor/conveyancer the completion date who in turn will liaise with the other solicitors/conveyancers to agree it.

-If you are selling a property through ourselves, please bring a set of keys in to the office at exchange of contracts in readiness.
+If you are selling a property through us, please bring a set of keys into the office at exchange of contracts in readiness.